JamesJonesArchive/UsfCAStokenAuth/README.md

     .factory('exampleService',['$resource','tokenAuth', function ($resource,tokenAuth) {
       var ExampleResource = $resource(tokenAuth.getResourceUrl('exampleResource'),{},{
           'list': {
+            method: 'POST', params: {'service': 'list'},responseType: 'json' }
+          },
+          'listAgain': {
-            method: 'POST', params: {'service': 'list'},responseType: 'json', headers: { 'X-Auth-Token': tokenAuth.getStoredToken('exampleResource') }
+            method: 'POST', params: {'service': 'list'},responseType: 'json',appKey: 'exampleResource', url:'https://somecompany.com/~jdoe/ExampleApp/servicesOther.php' }
           }
       });
+      var ExampleHttp1 = $http({ url: tokenAuth.getResourceUrl('exampleResource'), method: 'POST', params: {'service': 'list'},responseType: 'json' })
+      var ExampleHttp2 = $http({ url: 'https://somecompany.com/~jdoe/ExampleApp/services.php', method: 'POST', params: {'service': 'list'},responseType: 'json' })
+      var ExampleHttp3 = $http({ appKey: 'exampleResource', method: 'POST', params: {'service': 'list'},responseType: 'json' })
+      var ExampleHttp4 = $http({ url: 'https://somecompany.com/~jdoe/ExampleApp/servicesOther.php', appKey: 'exampleResource', method: 'POST', params: {'service': 'list'},responseType: 'json' })
       // Public API here
       return {
         list: function () {
           return ExampleResource.list({}).$promise;
+        },
+        exampleHttp1: function() {
+          return ExampleHttp1;
         }
+        exampleHttp2: function() {
+          return ExampleHttp2;
+        }
+        exampleHttp3: function() {
+          return ExampleHttp3;
+        }
+        exampleHttp4: function() {
+          return ExampleHttp4;
+        }
       };
     }]);
 ```

 There's a few things going on here.
-For one, 'tokenAuth' (which is a reference to this plugin's service) is available to this factory and the URL for $resource is
+For one, 'tokenAuth' (which is a reference to this plugin's service) can be made available to this factory for accessing the 'getResourceUrl' function.
-obtained by the 'tokenAuth.getResourceUrl' function by passing the applicationResources 'key' for the service you provided in the constant you wired up for the plugin.
+In the 'list' method of 'ExampleResource' and 'ExampleHttp1' the URL for $resource and $http examples are obtained by the 'tokenAuth.getResourceUrl' function by passing the applicationResources 'key' for
+the service you provided in the constant you wired up for the plugin.

-This is more of a convience function but it does allow you to keep all this together with the 'tokenAuth.getStoredToken' function which uses the same
-applicationResources 'key' to obtain a stored 'token' associated with the registered applicationResources 'key' you defined.
+The 'ExampleHttp2' is using an explicit url _but_ that url matches the value of the 'exampleResource' key and will be handled by the plugin similarly to 'ExampleResource' and 'ExampleHttp1'.

+The 'ExampleHttp3' does not specify the URL but does specify an 'appKey'.
+The 'appKey' will be used to match the URL value and provide it to the $http service.

+The 'ExampleHttp4' is a hybrid.
+Specifying the 'appKey' associates it with the token associated with it.
+The URL can be something different you know shares that token but is a different url.
+This allows you to have URL variations associated with the same token.

+Finally, the 'listAgain' method of 'ExampleResource' uses the hybrid using both an explicit URL and 'appKey' associated with that token.

-In summary, for $resource (or $http), you'll need to inject the 'tokenAuth' service into your service or controller.
-Then use the 'tokenAuth.getResourceUrl' for the URL
+In summary, for $resource (or $http), you'll need to inject the 'tokenAuth' service into your service or controller to use the convience method.
+Then you can use the 'tokenAuth.getResourceUrl' for the URL but you can use different combinations.
-and add a headers config option using the 'tokenAuth.getStoredToken' function to pass in a token.
 The plugin handles the rest and stores your tokens and such.
 Make sure your application has a unique 'applicationUniqueId' defined in your constant (this will keep your storage distinct from any other instances of applications using this plugin).

 ## Bypassing this auth module